openwdl/wdl/versions/development/SPEC.md

 }
 ```

-In 'pseduo-console-output', the above workflow might produce the following (probably unintended!) output:
+In 'pseduo-console-output', the workflow might produce the following (probably unintended!) output:
 ```
 #> run static_logs.wdl